Interim Sexual Misconduct Policy and Procedures

 Reporting to the Title IX Coordinator does not obligate any person to engage in any type of process outlined in this Policy.
 Instead, a report gives an individual an opportunity to access supportive measures, and to learn about options for response such as filing a formal complaint.

-The Title IX Coordinator keeps private reports of sexual misconduct and other discrimination or harassment, to the extent permitted by law.
-The Title IX Coordinator may share information related to reports of sexual misconduct and other discrimination or harassment on a limited, need-to-know basis such as in order to ensure that supportive measures or sanctions are put in place.
+The Title IX Coordinator keeps private reports of sexual misconduct and other discrimination or harassment, including the identities of the parties, to the extent permitted by law.
+The Title IX Coordinator may share information related to reports of sexual misconduct and other discrimination or harassment, on a limited, need-to-know basis such as in order to ensure that supportive measures or sanctions are put in place.

 Members of the Wellesley College community may also report sexual misconduct to the Wellesley College Police Department (Davis Parking Facility, emergency: 781.283.5555, or non-emergency: 781.283.2121), or to their Human Resources representative, or to any faculty or staff member of the College who can help community members report alleged sexual misconduct and other discrimination and harassment to the Director of Nondiscrimination Initiatives/Title IX Coordinator.